 So the above portion of the article is for those students who really dream of adding those two letters before their name, those who feel these two letters will give them a new identity to their name.
 But like I said everyone is running a different race.
 Let me now address those bunch of students who always keep thinking, how they ended up pursuing this course in the first place and those bunch of students who are suffering holding on.

 It's very important to stay positive and keep trying but it's also important to understand that your efforts will give you results only when they are put in the right place.
 Your career should be solely your choice and not somebody else's.
 If you are doing this course because your parents want you to become a CA or because you blindly followed your friends when you didn't have clarity about your career and your efforts are not paying off, they never will.
 Quitting is not an option but switching is.
 You should channel all your energy into something where your heart lies.
 And there is no harm in being prepared for the worst and having a Plan B. Because working without a plan is equally dangerous as not working.
 There are numerous ways to become successful and CA is just one of them.
 If the course doesn't interest you or you feel you can perform better somewhere else there is no harm in looking for other options (which I'll be discussing in my next article.)
 But make sure that doing so you are not trying to escape failure but just finding an alternate way to deal with it.

 It is brave to dive into the sea of opportunities but it's stupid not to carry a life jacket when you know there are possibilities of drowning.

 I hope this article will help you shift your focus from worrying about your result to caring about your result.
-All the best to all CA Final and CA IPCC students:)
+All the best to all CA Final and CA Intermediate students:)